-A Fond Farewell from Georgia Mjartan - SC First Steps
+A fond farewell from Georgia Mjartan - SC First Steps

-A Fond Farewell from Georgia Mjartan
+A fond farewell from Georgia Mjartan

 After six and a half years leading South Carolina First Steps, I am stepping down from my role as agency director on June 28th to become the CEO of Central Carolina Community Foundation.
 My last day is also First Steps’ 25th anniversary, a time of celebration and reflection, where we, as an organization, are thinking about the journey of impact we have all been on together.
 What an honor to have been a part of the story of First Steps, to have impacted the lives of hundreds of thousands of young children, and to have worked together with families, legislators, board leaders, and our incredible team.